Government and Community Relations

 The Farmers Market operator, Be Money Smart USA, is a local nonprofit dedicated to promoting and teaching financial literacy for youth and young adults.

 To learn more, visit the UC Davis Health System Farmers Market Facebook page.

 UC Davis Health System's Community Advisory Board, which consists of 32 members, advises health system leadership on patient and community health concerns, long-range development plans and overall community outreach.
 The Community Advisory Board provides an important link to ethnically, culturally and economically diverse communities in the region.

-The UC Davis Health System Leadership Council is a volunteer group of more than 100 community members who serve as advocates committed to building awareness of and support for UC Davis Health System throughout the Sacramento region and beyond.
+UC Davis Health System's Leadership Council is a volunteer group of more than 100 community members who serve as advocates committed to building awareness of and support for UC Davis Health System throughout the Sacramento region and beyond.
 Members act as ambassadors to the community and as architects of private philanthropic support.

 UC Davis Health System sponsors a select number of events that are strongly aligned with its mission of discovering and sharing knowledge to advance health.
 The health system’s sponsorship program follows a thorough process of evaluating sponsorship opportunities.
 The opportunities that are ultimately funded make a positive impact on the communities the health system serves.
 Learn more about the UC Davis Health System sponsorship program.